Skip to main content

 First, you need to determine how the user should flow through the pages of the two apps.
 Where will a user go from one Task Flow to another?
 Are there any pages you should skip or eliminate?
 In this example, you want users to be able to click on a row and run a compuation for that row by clicking a new button in the <PreviewPanel> of the <DataExplorer>.
 Then you want users to be able to enter in some parameters, initiate the computation, and see some results.

 For this flow, you want users to go from the <PreviewPanel> in the Explore Data Task Flow to the <Settings> page in the Run Computation Task Flow.
 The first thing you need to do is create a new button link in the <PreviewPanel> that links to the <Settings> page.
-Open up PreviewPanel.tsx and add a new link and button right next to the "View Details" button:
+Open up PreviewPanel.tsx inside the _components folder of the explore page and add a new link and button right next to the "View Details" button:

 <Link component={RouterLink} to="/compute/scenario/settings">